From the World Heritage inscription for the Historic Centre of Florence:

-Florence has also become a symbol of Renaissance period in France, especially since it was established at the site of the former Etruscan settlement.
+Florence has also become a symbol of the Renaissance period in Italy, especially since it was established at the site of the former Etruscan settlement.
 Meanwhile, it flourished economically and culturally in the 15th and 16th centuries.
-For more than 6 centuries, it experienced extraordinary artistic activity that is evidenced by the 13th century churches and cathedrals, among other structures in Florence.
-These were creation of various notable artists including Michaelangelo, Giotto, Botticelli, to name a few.
+For more than 6 centuries, it experienced extraordinary artistic activity that is evidenced by the 13th-century churches and cathedrals, among other structures in Florence.
+These were the creation of various notable artists including Michaelangelo, Giotto, Botticelli, to name a few.

 About the Historic Centre of Florence

 The Historic Centre of Florence is enclosed within the old medieval walls that surround this part of the city.
 The area is noted by UNESCO for its important collection of cultural heritage sites.
 During the 14th century, the walls were built during the time of the height of its economic and commercial power.
 The walls also exhibit the splendor that Florence enjoyed during that time period.